roodfluweel/Responsible-Disclosure-Policy/README-en.md

 so that you can inform us when you discover a vulnerability.

 This Responsible Disclosure Policy applies to all Rood Fluweel systems.
-In any case of doubt, please contact us to clarify matters via infosec@roodfluweel.be.
+In any case of doubt, please contact us to clarify matters via support@roodfluweel.be.

 # What we ask of you